Peersyst/react-packages/packages/xumm-react/README.md

 ### useXumm

-This hook provides you with the XummContext of your app.
+This hook provides the XummContext of your app.
 It is used internally by all hooks.